weronikawalczak/ask-mate-python/README.md

 # Ask Mate
-Web application which allows to ask questions and give answers.
+Web application based on StackOverflow forum.
+It allows to ask questions by users, give answers, tag topics and vote for best response.
 Created to practice MVC pattern, errors handling, logging.

 ## General info
 AskMate: